-In an era that’s obsessed with healthy eating for longevity, in which media tells us one more food group to avoid after another, and where fried foods are often dismissed as “dirty” it seems that the deep fat fryer, or chip pan, has lost much of it’s former allure.
+In an era that’s obsessed with healthy eating for longevity, in which media tells us one more food group to avoid after another, and where fried foods are often dismissed as “dirty” (I hate this!) it seems that the deep fat fryer, or chip pan, has lost much of it’s former allure.
 But whilst oven chips have become ubiquitous, baked doughnuts, samosas and battered fish simply don’t compare to the real (fried) deal!
 Of course, fried chips are better than the oven version too.

 So far we’ve made those lovely vanilla doughnuts, fried some firm silken tofu which we’ve served with tinned pineapple and sweet and sour sauce, enjoyed southern fried chicken with chips, chips again, and lastly, fish and chips in a thick beer batter.

 Still on the list are pakoras, tempura prawns and aubergine, potato and other vegetable crisps, onion rings, sesame prawn toasts, samosas and so much more…

 We’re finding the fryer pretty straightforward to use.

 It comes with a large basket and two single baskets, but we’ve used the large one for everything so far.
 The baskets feel very flimsy but seem to be fine in use.

 The thermostat makes it easy to heat the oil to the required temperature for different recipes.
 The range is 130 to 190 C.

 The oil heats up pretty fast, and the indicator light makes it clear when it’s reached temperature.
 There’s also a light to show when the unit is switched on, which should help those worried about leaving the unit on by accident.